 These meters provide the user with an estimate of the flow rate by measuring the mass of the substance flowing through them.
-These kind of weight-oriented flow meters are usually employed in chemical industries wherein weight-based measurement is important in comparison to volumetric measurement.
+This kind of weight-oriented flow meters is usually employed in chemical industries wherein the weight-based measurement is essential in comparison to volumetric analysis.

 Differential Pressure Flow Meters

-In these kind of flow meters, the flow is measured by measuring the drop in pressure as the fluid passes through the obstructions which are inserted into the path along which it flows.
-This is because, as the flow of the fluid through the pipe increases, there will be more drop in the pressure across the constriction (Figure 3) which can be recorded by the meters.
+In a differential pressure flow meters, the flow is measured by measuring the drop in pressure as the fluid passes through the obstructions, which are inserted into the path along which it flows.
+This is because as the flow of the fluid through the pipe increases, there will be more drop in the pressure across the constriction (Figure 3), which can be recorded by the meters.
 From this, one can compute the flow rate as it will be proportional to the square root of the pressure drop (Bernoulli’s equation).

 Velocity Flow Meters

-Flow rate measurement of fluids in hazardous environments including those in the case of mining demands for the non-intrusive flow meters.
+Flow rate measurement of fluids in hazardous environments, including those in the case of mining demands for the non-intrusive flow meters.
 SONAR flow meters which are a type of velocity flow meters serve this kind of requirements.
-In addition, ultrasonic flow meters as well as electromagnetic flow meters also form a part of velocity-type flow meters.
+Besides, ultrasonic flow meters, as well as electromagnetic flow meters, also form a part of velocity-type flow meters.

 Optical Flow Meters

-work on the principle of optics i.e. they measure the flow rate using light.
-Usually they employ a set-up consisting of laser beam and photodetectors.
+Optical flow meters work on the principle of optics i.e. they measure the flow rate using light.
+Usually, they employ a set-up consisting of a laser beam and photodetectors.
 Here, the particles of the gas flowing through the pipe scatter the laser beam to produce pulses which are picked-up by the receiver (Figure 5).
-Then, the time between these signals is determined as one would know the distance by which the photodetectors would be separated, which inturn leads to the measurement of speed of gas.
+Then, the time between these signals is determined as one would know the distance by which the photodetectors would be separated, which in turn leads to the measurement of the speed of gas.

 Open Channel Flow Meters